Nellikkuth, Manjeri

 Nellikuth (also spelled Nellikuthu) is a town in Manjeri Municipality in Malappuram district of Kerala, India.
 It is situated 8 km west of Manjeri and 16 km north west to the Malappuram, the district headquarters.
 Administratively, it is a major locality within Payyanad village in the Eranad Taluk and falls under the PIN code 676122, with a branch post office with the name of the village.
 The village is known for its active political and cultural vibrancy in the Manjeri municipality.

 Etymology

-The etymology of the word nellikuth is popularly understood to be a compound word derrived from two distinct malayalam words - nellu (നെല്ല്) and kuthu (കുത്ത്).
+The etymology of the word nellikuth is popularly understood to be a compound word derived from two distinct Malayalam words - nellu (നെല്ല്) and kuthu (കുത്ത്).
 Nellu means unhusked rice and Kuthu means 'to husk, or 'to pound'.
 In this context, the phrase "Nellu kuthuka" (നെല്ല് കുത്തുക) refers to the traditional, laborious process of de-husking paddy by pounding it, typically with a large wooden or stone mortar (ഉരല്, Ural) and pestle (ഉലക്ക, Ulakka).

 Therefore, the name "Nellikuth" is popularly believed to mean "the place where paddy is husked" or "paddy-pounding."
 This etymology strongly suggests that the village was historically a significant center for paddy cultivation and the subsequent post-harvest processing of rice, which was a cornerstone of the local agrarian economy.
 This etymological root is largely shared through the oral history of the village.